jeonghonkim/IBM_Data_Engineering/Course 13 - Data Engineering Capstone Project/Week3. Build a Data Warehouse/README.md

 * total sales per month per category
 * total sales per quarter per country
 * total sales per category per country <br>
-You will use your data warehousing skills to design and implement a data warehouse for the company. <br/>

 ## Objectives <br/>
 * Design a Data Warehouse using the pgAdmin ERD design tool.